StafMumtaz/microbiome/README.md

 And Folder **All** contains **a2-analysis.m** doing this for some more broad figures.

+You can ignore folder **Deprecated**, it was just has stuff from my first attempt at making this repository.

 ---

 **b2-demographics.csv** in folder **Middle Ear** contains most recent anonomized demographics info which may help with future data stratification.